jaimetur/PhotoMigrator/help/4-immich-photos.md

 > - Remove Orphans Assets

 ## <span style="color:blue">Upload Albums (from Local Folder) into Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool can be executed in Mode 'Create Albums in Immich Photos'.
+- From version 3.0.0 onwards, the Tool has a feature to 'Create Albums in Immich Photos'.
 - If you configure properly the file 'Config.ini' and execute this Mode, the Tool will connect automatically to your Immich Photos database and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Immich Photos and with the same Album name as Album folder.
 - The folder <ALBUMS_FOLDER> can be passed using the Flag: _'-iuAlb,  --immich-upload-albums <ALBUMS_FOLDER>'_